 - Requirements for Aid and Awards by application typically include:

-- An online application submitted electronically through Mosaic with a completed and signed cover page, or a completed signed paper-based application form
+- An online application submitted electronically through AwardSpring with completed consents and declarations or a completed signed paper-based application form

 - A statement of eligibility

 - An opportunity for applicants, particularly from equity seeking groups, to voluntarily offer a narrative about their lived experiences

 - A curriculum vitae/academic resume

 - A transcript (McMaster University transcripts may be unofficial)

 - In addition, for the types of awards noted below, at least one academic or personal (non-family member) letter of reference may be required:

 - University-wide Aid and Awards

 - Aid and Awards with a value exceeding $2000